Read more

 Combined tickets

-Three different versions offer you admission to the Trier Roman monuments as well as additional reductions all around ancient Trier..
+Available in four different versions, it offers admission to the Roman monument sites in Trier as well as additional discounts around ancient Trier.